basarat/demo-typestyle/11-server/script.md

 }
 ```

+* Now let create a simple server to pre-render this component and its CSS and return it as an http response.

-Now let create a simple server.
-First I will go ahead and install express `npm install express @types/express -S`.
+* First I will go ahead and install express `npm install express @types/express -S`.
 Next we will create a `server.tsx` file.

 ```js
 import * as React from 'react';